ibm-cloud-architecture/refarch-cognitive-conversation-broker/README.md

 # Expected knowledge
 On top of the [common](https://github.com/ibm-cloud-architecture/refarch-cognitive#Expected-skill-set) skill set defined for *cyan compute* the reader needs to get some good understanding of the following concepts:
-* For production deployment: circuit breaker, cascading failure, so the conversation broker code is using [Hystrix js](https://www.npmjs.com/package/hystrixjs) as an implementation model.
 * Know how to design a Watson Conversation, if not familiar doing the attached [step by step tutorial](./doc/tutorial/README.md) should help you  developing the Watson Conversation workspace with intent, entities definition and conversation flow needed for the IT support demonstration.
 * The following [article](doc/persistence.md) addresses how to persist the conversation in Cloud based document database like Cloudant or an on-premise database.